Inn Keeper Seminars

 Seminar Leaders (About the Presenters)

 Edward Shubert has over 20 years of experience in the hospitality industry.
 A graduate of the School of Hotel and Restaurant Administration at Ryerson University and of George Brown Culinary Arts School In Toronto, Canada, he has held several executive positions in corporate hotels.
 He is a Certified Hotel Administrator as designated by the American Hotel and Motel Association.
-Edward currently owns and operates with his wife Amy the 13 bedroom Merrill Inn with Sir Edwards' Restaurant and Wine Bar.
+Edward currently owns and operates with his wife Amy the 13 bedroom Merrill Inn and the Restaurant at the Merrill Inn.

 Amy Shubert has over 20 years of experience in the hospitality industry.
 Also a graduate of the School of Hotel and Restaurant Administration at Ryerson University, she has held several challenging food and beverage management positions in luxury Toronto hotels.
 Amy also started her own food and beverage consulting company while living in Florida.
 Together with her husband Edward, she owns and operates the Merrill Inn.

 For information and rate please contact Amy or Edward.